merenlab/merenlab.org/data/sar11-phylogenomics/index.md

 {% include IMAGE path="images/sar11-tree-11.png" caption="Mouse-over data display" width=90 %}

-If you like, you can click on branches to create bins, so there is even more information on the display before you calling it final:
+If you like, you can click on branches to create bins, so there is even more information on the display before calling it final:

 {% include IMAGE path="images/sar11-tree-12.png" caption="A much better and informative display" width=90 %}

-As you can imagine, if you have included a FASTA file or a {% include ARTIFACT name="contigs-db" %} files for your new genomes into this analysis from the beginning, this display with its search functions will help you to locate your genomes, and communicate their locations clearly to ohters.
+As you can imagine, if you have included FASTA or {% include ARTIFACT name="contigs-db" %} files for your new genomes into this analysis at the beginning, this display with its search functions will help you to locate your genomes, and communicate their locations in any presentation or manuscript.

-Once you are satisfied with your display, you can download the SVG file from teh very bottom-left corner of the display, and finalize it for publication using any vector graphics tool.
+Once you are satisfied with your display, you can download the SVG file from the very bottom-left corner of the display, and finalize it for publication using any vector graphics tool.
 For our figures we used [Inkscape](https://inkscape.org/).

 ---

-Just for transparency and reproducibility, what you see in this screen is also avaialble as a data pack, and you can download and visualize it on your computer even if you haven't done *any* of the steps in this tutorial the following way:
+Just for transparency and reproducibility, what you see in this screen is also avaialable as a data pack, and you can download and visualize it on your computer even if you haven't done *any* of the steps in this tutorial the following way:

 ```bash